clstoulouse/motu/README.md

 * major: major accounts
 * external: external users

-Otherwise, it’s possible to configure as many profiles as needed.
+Otherwise, it's possible to configure as many profiles as needed.
 Profiles are configured in LDAP within the attribute "memberUid" of each user.
 This attribute is read by CAS and is sent to Motu once a user is logged in, in order to check if it matches profiles configured in Motu to allow a user accessing the data.
 In LDAP, "memberUid" attribute can be empty, contains one value or several values separated by a comma.